RBigData/pbdMPI/README.md

 The function `comm.print()` is a "sugar" function custom to pbdMPI that makes it simple to print in a distributed environment.
 The argument `all.rank=TRUE` specifies that all MPI ranks should print, and the `quiet=TRUE` argument tells each rank not to "announce" itself when it does its printing.
+This function and its companion `comm.cat()` automatically cooperate across the parallel executions of the single program to control printing.

 Numerous other examples can be found in both the [pbdMPI vignette](https://cran.r-project.org/package=pbdMPI)